George Saliba

 George Saliba (Arabic: جورج صليبا) is a Lebanese-American historian who is Professor of Arabic and Islamic Science at the Department of Middle Eastern, South Asian, and African Studies, Columbia University, New York, where he has been since 1979.
 Saliba is currently the founding director of the Farouk Jabre Center for Arabic & Islamic Science & Philosophy and the Jabre-Khwarizmi Chair in the History Department.

 Early life and education

-Saliba received a bachelors and master's degree in mathematics from the American University of Beirut.
-After, he received a master of science degree in Semitic languages and a doctorate in Islamic sciences from the University of California, Berkeley.
+Saliba received a bachelor's and master's degree in mathematics from the American University of Beirut.
+After, he received a Master of Science degree in Semitic languages and a doctorate in Islamic sciences from the University of California, Berkeley.

 Career

 Saliba has been at Columbia University since 1979.
 He studies the development of scientific ideas from late antiquity till early modern times, with a special focus on the various planetary theories that were developed within the Islamic civilization and the impact of such theories on early European astronomy.
 He uncovered pathways of transmission of Islamic astronomy to Renaissance Europe.
 The main thrust of his research has been the connections between Islamic astronomers and Copernicus.
 His book Islamic Science and the Making of the European Renaissance has been published in multiple languages including Arabic, English, and Turkish.